Army of Shadows: Plot

 Having seen Gerbier's picture on a wanted poster during the rescue attempt, Mathilde urges him to lie low, but he says there is no one who can take his place at the moment.
 He is swept up in a raid by Vichy police and handed over to the Germans.
 Taken to be executed, Gerbier and his cellmates are told that, if they can reach the far wall of a room before they are killed by machine gunners, they will be allowed to live a little longer.
-Once the shooting starts, smoke bombs block the Germans' view and a rope is dropped down to Gerbier.
-He climbs it and escapes.
+Once the shooting starts Gerbier runs to the wall, when suddenly Mathilde and Le Bison appear by a window and throw smoke bombs to block the Germans' view and a rope to help Gerbier.
+He climbs it and escapes with the group.

 Gerbier goes to hide out for a month in an abandoned farmhouse.
 One day, Luc arrives to discuss what to do about Mathilde, who has been arrested.
 He worries she will inform on her confederates, as her teenage daughter has been threatened.
 Luc hides when Le Masque and Le Bison arrive with the news that Mathilde is free and two members of the Resistance have been captured.
 Gerbier orders Mathilde's immediate execution, but Le Bison refuses to do so and swears to prevent Gerbier from killing her, so Luc emerges and convinces Le Bison that Mathilde would want them to kill her before she is forced to identify anyone else.

 Luc accompanies Gerbier, Le Bison, and Le Masque to Paris.
 They locate Mathilde on the street, and Le Bison shoots her twice before they drive away.
-Closing text reveals that all four men were captured and died within less than a year.
+Closing text reveals that all four men were captured and died within less than a year, either through suicide or at the hands of the Nazis.
+Gerbier's precise fate is succinctly described as "on 13 February 1944, he decided not to run this time".